Maternity and Fertility services

 We have measures in place to protect you from coming into contact with Coronavirus which includes coming to your appointments, including your scans, alone.

-If you have a fever or new persistent cough or are in self-isolation due to a family member being symptomatic of Covid-19 please contact us before coming to your antenatal appointment on 0114 2268091.
+If you have symptoms of a high temperature, loss of taste and/or smell, a cough and new shortness of breath or are in self-isolation due to a family member being symptomatic of Covid-19 please contact us before coming to your antenatal appointment on 0114 2268091.

 Even in these more difficult times we are continuing to provide all the usual help and support for breastfeeding mothers’.